 - New Jersey counties: Burlington, Hunterdon, Mercer, Salem

-- New Jersey places: Browns Mills, Harmony, Hillsborough, Holland Township, Kingwood Township, Merrill Creek Reservoir, Milford, Monmouth Junction, Morristown, Pennington, Princeton, Sourland Mountain
+- New Jersey places: Browns Mills, Harmony, Hillsborough, Holland Township, Kingwood Township, Lawrence, Merrill Creek Reservoir, Milford, Monmouth Junction, Morristown, Mt.
+Rose, Pennington, Princeton, Sourland Mountain, West Windsor Township.
+There’s an abundance of large parks and natural areas around Princeton.

 - Ohio counties: Defiance, Franklin, Greene, Hamilton, Logan, Montgomery